Indian American incumbents retain US House seats. Suhas Subramanyam adds fresh flavor to ‘Samosa’ caucus

 Rep. Jayapal, who was re-elected from the 7th district in Washington, said, “From the bottom of my heart, thank you.
 Our campaign, and our movement, has always been about lifting people up, fighting for poor and working people, and bringing all of us together.
 I’m so proud to represent Washington’s 7th district and I look forward to joining together to continue fighting for progress and opportunity for all.”

-As the South Asian Herald went to press, votes were still being counted in a close race between former Arizona State Representative Dr. Amish Shah, running for US Congress from the 1st Congressional District, and Republican incumbent David Schweikert.
-If elected, Dr. Shah could become the seventh Indian American lawmaker to join the Caucus.
-The Associated Press had not called the race till late evening of November 7.
+In an extremely close race between former Arizona State Representative Dr. Amish Shah, running for US Congress from the 1st Congressional District, and Republican incumbent David Schweikert, the Indian American candidate was fighting his way as the results were yet to be called by Associated Press November 8.

 There are also other South Asian candidates who were successful in their State Senate and House elections.